The Legendary Siblings 2

-The Legendary Siblings 2 (also known as Amazing Twins) is a Taiwanese television series starring Jimmy Lin and Tae in the leading roles.
+The Legendary Siblings 2, also known as Amazing Twins, is a Taiwanese wuxia television series starring Jimmy Lin and Sattawat Sethakorn.
 It was first broadcast on CTS in Taiwan from January to March 2002, and was preceded by The Legendary Siblings in 1999.
-The plot is adapted from Gu Long's novel Juedai Shuangjiao and is seen as a follow-up to the original story.
+It is loosely adapted from the novel Juedai Shuangjiao by Gu Long, and expands on events after the ending of the novel.